-- The total account usage from the regulated supply totalled 140,934 megalitres for the reporting period (Figure 21), a five-year high. - A further 46 megalitres was debited for over-ordering - No access to high-flow supplementary events was available during this reporting period. - The average annual usage (under water sharing plan conditions) was 139,335 megalitres8 (including supplementary access) at the close of the reporting period (Figure 21).
+- As dams were near empty, most categories of licence had restrictions on use throughout the growing season (reflection of severe drought conditions). - The total account usage from the regulated supply totalled 10,750 megalitres for the reporting period (Figure 22).
+This was a significant drop from the previous year (140,934 megalitres). - The average annual usage (under water sharing plan conditions) was 127,645 megalitres7 (including supplementary access) at the close of the reporting period (Figure 22).

-8 Refers to usage accounted against NSW access licences.
-This approach is different to that reported for MDBA Basin Plan compliance reporting which adopts a state of origin reporting concept for all usages (i.e. includes water traded and used in Queensland).
+7 Refers to usage accounted against NSW access licences.
+This approach is different to that reported for MDBA Basin Plan compliance reporting which adopts a state of origin reporting concept for all usages (i.e. includes NSW water traded

-Figure 21: Total usage since the commencement of the water sharing plan against entitlement
+Figure 22: Total usage since the commencement of the water sharing plan against entitlement